mono424/chesslinkdriver/README.md

-# millenniumdriver
+# chesslinkdriver

-The millenniumdriver flutter package allows you to quickly get you Millennium-board connected to your Android application.
+The chesslinkdriver flutter package allows you to quickly get your ChessLink-board connected to your Android/iOS application.

 ## Features